kubemq-io/gitbook-docs/learn/access-control/authorization.md

 ---
 description: >-
-  Kubemq's Authorization feature allows controlling the access of clients to KubeMQ resources.
+  KubeMQ's Authorization feature allows controlling the access of clients to KubeMQ resources.
 ---